istmobiome/istmobiome-web/content/media/leray-reef-interview/index.md

 ---
-title: Interview with Matt Leray
+title: The future of Coiba coral reefs
-summary: Matt talks about the future of coral reefs in Coiba.
+summary: An interview with Matt Leray
 tags:
 - Demo
 date: "2020-08-12T00:00:00Z"